 Thomas M. Cusick is a dedicated attorney specializing in providing assistance to individuals and families facing intricate business, financial, and real property challenges.
 With a practical and results-driven approach, he strives to deliver effective and efficient solutions for his clients.
 Tom firmly believes in the value of exploring alternative avenues to resolve matters outside the courtroom, placing great emphasis on negotiation and mediation as powerful tools for conflict resolution.
 When litigation is unavoidable, Tom relies on a wealth of experience as a first chair trial attorney and is well-equipped to handle a diverse range of civil litigation and family law cases.

-Tom’s practice encompasses all areas of family law including divorce, equitable distribution, child custody, child support, spousal support, support collection, negotiation and drafting of prenuptial, postnuptial, and divorce settlement agreements, business valuation, pension division, 401(k) and TSP distribution, and military retirement division.
-Tom is also experienced in resolving disputes between unmarried persons including paternity determinations and division of personal property.
+Tom’s expertise spans eminent domain, civil litigation, and all facets of family law, including divorce, equitable distribution, child custody, child support, spousal support, support collection, and the negotiation and drafting of prenuptial, postnuptial, and divorce settlement agreements.
+Tom's experience extends to complex areas such as business valuation, pension division, 401(k) and TSP distribution, and military retirement division.
+He also has proven experience in successfully resolving disputes between unmarried persons including paternity determinations and division of personal property.

 Tom is a 2008 cum laude graduate from the T.C.
 Williams School of Law at the University of Richmond.
 While in law school, Tom interned with the University of Richmond’s Children’s Disability Law Clinic, the Henrico County Juvenile and Domestic Relations District Court, and with the Southwest Virginia Legal Aid Society in Christiansburg, Virginia.
 Tom received his Bachelor of Arts degree in History from Virginia Tech in 2005.